-Two months had gone by when, in January, a lawyer named Bill Goodman came to see Turkmen.
+Two months had gone by when a lawyer named Bill Goodman came to see Turkmen in January.
 The legal director of the Center for Constitutional Rights, a legal advocacy organization, Goodman was struck by Turkmen’s quiet grace even as the prisoner wept while trying to explain what had happened to him.
 Goodman decided to document what Turkmen had experienced in detention, and for the next few weeks, he and his staff continued to interview Turkmen.
 Goodman learned that the FBI had labeled Turkmen a “person of interest” in the investigation into the September 11 attacks; he hadn’t been allowed to leave in November because he was still under suspicion.
 Turkmen would be detained until the investigation was completed.

 Turkmen’s ordeal finally ended on February 25, 2002.
 Federal agents brought him to the Newark airport in handcuffs and put him on a plane to Istanbul.
 Along with his expired visa, he was now technically in violation of his deportation order, so he was banned from returning to the United States for ten years.